 Though we are all committed to providing the best care that we can for our patients, it is inevitable that we will encounter situations of conflict at some point throughout our careers.
 It is important to understand how to achieve a positive resolution with minimal escalation.
 A 2002 study in Contemporary Nurse found a strong link between emotional intelligence and successful conflict resolution, primarily due to increased use of a collaborative approach to seek mutually beneficial solutions.
 In this case, high emotional intelligence is characterized by increased levels of awareness, understanding and effective management of negative emotions.
 Though this study primarily focused on nurses within a workplace environment, the findings are easily translatable to our daily patient interactions.
-Here are some tips on how you can exercise your emotional intelligence to effectively de-escalate and manage conflict.
+Working on your conflict resolution skills is one way to be more successful in the medical sector, but, if you are an aspiring or practicing nurse looking for more career tips, check out this guide to earning a better salary from Regis College.
+So, here are some tips on how you can exercise your emotional intelligence to effectively de-escalate and manage conflict.

 - Keep your cool.
 Situations involving conflict can often become emotionally charged, and these situations can escalate quickly when anger and frustration comes into the picture.
 Take deep breaths and remain calm.
 It may be instinctive to apologize immediately for something that you do not understand to avoid further conflict, or even to jump to defend yourself against accusations being thrown your way.
 However, it’s much more productive to focus on understanding the underlying cause of the anger, rather than responding the anger itself.